fugster101/fugster101.github.io/README.md

 ===============================================================
  This website will be updated and maintain by self as soon as new information about me, such as current employer or working projects.
 ===============================================================
  Thank You to W3Schools and the StackOverflow community for tutorials.
 Front End web development is not my Strongest and iOS development is where I work best.
-Do check out my Fitness Application on the App Store called Me-Health.
-The application due to be released early 2018.
+Do check out my Fitness Application on the App Store called Me-Health, when the application is released early 2018.
 ===============================================================
 >>>>>>> fc55cd5e627c724b53bb20594ea132042cb3fbb7